fqantonio/GoingInductive/README.md

 The conclusions presented here focus on the junior sample of school 1 (table above).

-**Overall**, as a teacher of science and tech, you should move to implement the inductive strategy as your methodology for learning because it improves the **academic results** and have a huge impact on **lab practice**.
+**Overall**, as a teacher of science and tech, you should move to implement the inductive strategy as your methodology for learning because it improves the **academic results** with a huge impact on **lab practice**.

-However there are risks and concerns to be accommodated during the process, namely the less adapted to the school system, in the **behavior** aspect of the classroom managment and in the **learning transfer**.
-In less degree of concern, Grade 7 and males seems to benefit less from this change.
+However there are risks and concerns to be accommodated during the process, namely:

+  1. the less adapted to the school system;
+  2. in the **behavior** aspect of the classroom managment and in the **learning transfer**;
+  3. in less degree of concern, Grade 7 and males seems to benefit less from this change.

 **Bottom of line**, if you don't want to have the less risks as possible, change if you have a student group more adapted to school and if you want to increase the lab practices skills.